From Tips and Steps

 Clear Chest Congestion

 Sinus and chest congestion are both frustrating and annoying aspects when suffering from a cold or upper respiratory illness, making the sufferer feel terrible.
 More importantly, congestion, especially of the chest, can cause hazardous health issues if not cleared up.
-In fact, chest congestion that moves from the head to the upper chest, then to the lower chest can result in more serious health conditions like bronchitis or pneumonia.
+In fact, that moves from the head to the upper chest, then to the lower chest can result in more serious health conditions like or .
 It is wise to do all you can do to relieve and clear up congestion before it worsens.
-This article will help you learn how to clear chest congestion using standard common sense methods and herbal or homeopathic remedies before, if necessary, seeking medical treatment.
+This article will help you learn how to clear using standard common sense methods and herbal or homeopathic remedies before, if necessary, seeking medical treatment.

 Try Old-Fashioned Home Remedies